 Another example of a variable labor cost might be the cost associated with contract workers who respond to things like equipment malfunctions and/or emergency repairs that are critical for business functioning.
 These things occur on a case-by-case basis which makes them more difficult to predict.

 The following is a basic calculation that assumes the cost of benefits and payroll taxes are rolled into the average hourly rate, or that the company doesn't have additional benefits or payroll tax costs.

 Cost of Labor = (Total sales x Percentage of labor) / Hourly average of worker salaries

 Example: If the company's total sales were $1,500,000, the percentage of the labor equaled 12%, and the average hourly rate of labor was $12.90, we would arrive at labor costs this way:

-To calculate the average hourly cost of an employee, including absenteeism and other expenses, you would follow the following steps:
+Here, we’ll go through the steps of calculating the average hourly cost of an employee, including absenteeism and other expenses:

 1. First, calculate gross pay